DiegoLikesPizza/qolhelper/README.md

 The bot automatically creates forum posts with the format `[FREE/PAID] ClientName` in the appropriate version-specific forum channel and includes all provided information.

+**Note:** These commands require a specific role to use (configurable via `CLIENT_LISTING_ROLE_ID`).

+### Additional Listing Commands
+- `/listcoinshop` - Submit a coin shop to be listed in the forum
+- `/listother` - Submit other items/services to be listed in the forum

+These commands allow users to list:
+- **Coin Shops**: Name, description, pricing, contact info, payment links
+- **Other Items**: Services, tools, resources with category, description, pricing, and contact info

 ### Giveaway Commands
 - `/giveaway` - Create a new giveaway with customizable settings
 - `/giveaway-list` - List all active giveaways